LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes of caution:** Must match the label name specified in the program input parameter file, and any supplimentary files, such as the infrastructure file.

-***Temporary**: In moving from individual methods to base module with changeable deployment/ sensors (V2 methods), new methods do not need to have an associated method file.

-### module _[temporary]_

-**Data type:** String

-**Default input:**"dummy"

-**Description:** A character string denoting the V1 crew and company module to use in simulation.

-**Notes on acquisition:** No data acquisition required.

-**Notes of caution:** For V1 modules you must match the company and crew python files that match the method.
-For example, if the method file is named OGI_company, the name must be "OGI".
-If using V2 methods use the default variable 'dummy'

-***Temporary**: In moving from individual methods to base module with changable deployment/ sensors (V2 methods), new methods do not need to have an associated method company and crew files.

 ### deployment_type

 **Data type:** String

 **Default input:** "mobile"

 **Description:** Methods are comprised of both a deployment type and a sensor type.
 The deployment type is a character string denoting the deployment type used in the method.
 For instance, 'mobile', 'stationary', or 'orbit'.
+Custom deployment types can be added and referenced here.

 **Notes on acquisition:** No data acquisition required.

-**Notes of caution:** These methods must have accompanying deployment files, i.e., *{deployment_type}\_crew* and *{deployment_type}\_company* in the _module-code.methods.deployment_ folder.
-See *template\_company* , and _template_crew_ for more details.

-***Temporary**: In moving from individual methods to base module with changable deployment/ sensors (V2 methods), new methods do not use this variable.
+**Notes of caution:** N/A

 ### sensor_type

 **Data type:** String

-**Default input:** "OGI_camera"
+**Default input:** "default"

 **Description:** Methods are comprised of both a deployment type and a sensor type. the sensor type is a character string denoting the sensor used in the method.
 For instance, 'OGI_camera', or 'default'.
 The 'default' sensor uses the MDL as a threshold to detect leaks based on the measurement scale of the method.
+Custom sensors can be added and referenced here.

 **Notes on acquisition:** No data acquisition required.

-**Notes of caution:** These methods must have accompanying sensor files, i.e., _{sensor\_type}_ in the _methods.sensors_ folder.
+**Notes of caution:** N/A

-***Temporary**: In moving from individual methods to base module with changable deployment/ sensors (V2 methods), new methods do not use this variable.

 ### measurement_scale